induktio/thinker/Details.md

 ==========
 1. While `collateral_damage_value` is set to 0, the game might still display temporary messages about collateral damage being inflicted on units on the stack, but none of them will actually take any damage.
 2. The faction selection dialog in game setup is limited to showing only the first 24 factions even if installed factions in alphax.txt exceed this number.
+3. Maximum supported map size by Thinker is 256x256.
+This is also the largest map that the game interface will allow selecting.

 Bugfix patches included